 We also launched #PublicSpaceis online campaign inviting people to share their view of what public space is.

 The Idea Camp is organised in the spirit of the underlying values and concept of free and open culture.
 The Idea Camp is a safe space for collaborative work and development of participants’ ideas.
 It is a physical space as well as a dynamic context where openness and sharing are key principles.
 Participants need to be committed to these values as individuals as well as in collaborative works and sessions throughout the three-day camp.
 Ideas will be published by ECF under Creative Commons License by-nc-sa/3.0, both before and after the Idea Camp on ECF’s website and by the participants themselves on the ECF Labs.
 The camp will also hold several sessions related to free culture and sharing, such as collective work, crowdsourcing, crowdfunding and open collaboration.

-The Idea Camp will provide a safe and inspirational space for the cross- pollination of ideas, allowing projects and partnerships to emerge.
-The camp will be both a meeting place and a working place, fuelled by workshops around topics and methodologies that will help the selected participants to:
+The Idea Camp provides a safe and inspirational space for the cross- pollination of ideas, allowing projects and partnerships to emerge.
+The camp is both a meeting place and a working place, fuelled by workshops around topics and methodologies to help the selected participants to:

 investigate and further develop their ideas

 exchange knowledge and find new collaborations

 inspire and connect with other practitioners from different sectors who are working with culture and communities

 explore and challenge new democratic alternatives.

 25 Research and Development grants

 Following the Idea Camp, participants were invited to submit a concrete plan for further research or investigation of their ideas.
 A total of 25 proposals have been selected and consequently rewarded with an R&D grant up to a maximum € 10.000,-.
 The grant will enable the research and development of, for example, business plans, concrete project proposals, prototypes, research papers, media reportages etc.